NERSC/spin-recipes/scanon-services-nersc/README.md

 ## Setup

-Make sure you have updated the DNS entry for your domain to point to the SNI contianer in spin.
+Make sure you have updated the DNS entry for your domain to point to the SNI container in spin.
 For example, `lb-sni.reverse-proxy.prod-cattle.stable.spin.nersc.org.` for the production spin service.

 ## Usage